LEUNGUU/pyCodis-ha/README.md

                          -i /opt/codis/ -c /opt/codis/config.ini \
                          -n example -e yourmail@example.com [--sms-to 10000000000 --report]
 ```
 ## Finally, Can I repost it?
-How can i use this script?

 Feel free to play with codes, fork it or send pull request, but, nope, you can not repost it, just direct them to here.
-Also, the use of the script is at your on risk and your own responsibility, and has nothing to do with me.
+Also, the use of the script is at your on risk and your own responsibility, and has nothing to do with me.:)